abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/buildkite-agent-setup.md

 sudo /root/.buildkite-agent/bin/buildkite-agent start
 ```

-Then, Verify by UI
+Then, Verify by UI:
 Go to **Buildkite → Agents.**

 Confirm that the agent is online and connected to the queue buildkite-queue1.

 ![Buildkite Dashboard alt-text#center](images/agent.png "Figure 3: Verify Agent")

-Buildkite-agent setup is completed; you can now proceed with the multi-arch build using Buildkite.
+Buildkite-agent setup is complete, you can now proceed with the multi-arch build using Buildkite.